Bhadra24/CNN-Model-Weights_-Cow-Teat/README.md

     - **Smarter ID Assignment**: Say goodbye to manual counting!
 We'll optimize ID allocation to automatically fill in missing gaps (e.g., if the IDs are 8001,8002,8003,8004,[ ],8006,8007,8008, the new image's ID will be 8005).

 - **Beyond the Local Machine**:
-    - **Deployment on Cloud Platforms**: We're aiming to make the system accessible from anywhere by deploying it on platforms like Google cloud, Azure, AWS, and Heroku freeing it from the limitations of a local machine.
+    - **Deployment on Cloud Platforms**: We're aiming to make the system accessible from anywhere by deploying it on platforms like Google Cloud, Azure, AWS, and Heroku freeing it from the limitations of a local machine.

 - **Security Boost**:
     - **Enhanced Security**: We're committed to safeguarding your data!
 We'll implement more robust methods for data handling and user authentication.